South African Legal Research

 Organized by subject area, this authoritative annual review surveys the latest trends in South African law.
 It is an excellent source for identifying relevant statutes and court decisions.
 It is available on HeinOnline (check for coverage dates) and in the Wolff Library at INTL KTL12 .A56 (print has the most recent years).

-- South African Journal on Human Rights INTL K23.O6 and HeinOnline
+- South African Journal on Human Rights HeinOnline and INTL K23.O6

 This journal has in-depth articles examining many aspects of human right within South Africa.

-- South African Yearbook of International Law INTL KZ21.S59
+- South African Yearbook of International Law HeinOnline and INTL KZ21.S59

 The focus of this journal is international law and most of the authors are South African.
 There is a useful list of treaties signed during the year and summaries of important case decisions.